winglang/wing/README.md

 Wing is built by [Elad Ben-Israel](https://github.com/eladb), the guy behind the [AWS CDK](https://github.com/aws/aws-cdk), the gang at the [Wing Cloud team](https://www.wing.cloud/) and an amazing [community](https://t.winglang.io/slack) of contributors (also known as Wingnuts).

+Click [here](https://www.youtube.com/watch?v=5_RhWwgGue0) to watch a short video introduction to the Wing language.

 ## Why do we think the cloud needs a programming language? 🤔

 Cloud applications are fundamentally different from applications that run on a single machine -